Read me

-This was determined by the years since 1988, that now iconic-like ‘ ‘BIG’’ by Penny Marshall is generally considered as a purely family movie for all ages.
-The story of 13-year-old Josh Baskin and his adventures in the world of the grown-ups evidently fits the expectations of a wide spectrum of the audience.
-At the same time, the mature and more conscious viewers would fully appreciate the revealing and life-asserting lessons from this story.
+This was determined by the years since 1988; the now iconic BIG by Penny Marshall is generally considered a purely family movie for all ages.
+The story of 13-year-old Josh Baskin and his adventures in the world of grown-ups fits the expectations of a wide spectrum of audiences.
+At the same time, the mature and more conscious viewers would fully appreciate the revealing and life-affirming lessons from this story.
 The movie reminds us that there is only one step from a child to an adult and vice versa.
-One would claim that only a path toward maturing is worth mentioning, yet every adult from time to time wants to stay a child for some time.
+One would claim that only a path toward maturing is worth mentioning, yet every adult occasionally wants to stay a child for some time.
+Let’s discuss the Big movie analysis.

 – Billy: This one looks all right.